jlpteaching/dinocpu/assignments/assignment-2.md

 **Hint**: The data memory port has `mask` and `sext` (sign extend) inputs.
 You do not need to mask or sign extend the result outside of the data memory port.
+The data memory port takes care of these details for you.

 ```
 lb:  R[rd] = sext(M[R[rs1] + immediate] & 0xff)